schwering/limbo/README.md

 ## Examples

-For examples of usage, check out the following:

 * This [web demo](http://www.cse.unsw.edu.au/~cschwering/demo/textinterface/)
   allows to define and query a knowledge base through a simple text interface.
   You can also use it from the command line; the the code is